 Is Red Bull Flugtag a “world series” of events?

-No, each city’s event is run independently, but Red Bull has spread its wings all over the world, with events taking off in cities like Stockholm, Moscow, Ottawa, Chicago, Buenos Aires and Abu Dhabi.
+No, each city’s event is run independently, but Red Bull has spread its wings all over the world, with over 150 events taking off in cities like Stockholm, Moscow, Ottawa, Chicago, Buenos Aires and Abu Dhabi.
 In 2016 the US will host 2 events; Louisville, KY & Boston, MA.